-Jones began her career in Mental Health as a Certified Behavioral Tech; where she provided direct care, for 9 years, to individuals diagnosed with severe and persistent mental illness.
-She holds a bachelors degree in Psychology from Saint Leo University and has received numerous awards during her time at Meridian; including the 2014 and 2016 "I Am Meridian" Award, 2015 Supervisor of the Year and a 2017 Meridian Rock Star.
-Jones is the Research Coordinator for a Prelapse Case Study which focuses on preventing relapse in patients suffering from first episode or early phase schizophrenia and also serves on the Meridian Employee Engagement Committee.
-Most recently, she has become a member of the Professional Association of Health Care Office Management (PAHCOM.)
+Shantel began her career in Mental Health as a Certified Behavioral Technician.
+She provided direct care for nine years to individuals diagnosed with severe and persistent mental illness.
+Shantel obtained a bachelor's degree in Psychology from Saint Leo University.
+She has received numerous awards at Meridian, including the 2014 and 2016 "I Am Meridian" Award, 2015 Supervisor of the Year, and a 2017 Meridian Rock Star recognition.
+Shantel is the Research Coordinator for a Prolapse Case Study, which focuses on preventing relapse in patients suffering from episodes or early-phase schizophrenia.
+She also serves on the Meridian Employee Engagement Committee and has recently become a member of the Professional Association of Health Care Office Management (PAHCOM).

 Vice President, Medication Assisted Treatment Services

 Sara began her nursing career as a Licensed Practical Nurse in 1978 in Indiana.
-She moved to Gainesville and began her career with Meridian in 1993, working on the Detox unit.
-She has advanced through several positions at Meridian, beginning with overseeing the Detox unit in 2002, to her current role of Vice President with Medication Assisted Treatment programs.
-Sara has been instrumental in the development and implementation of four medication assisted treatment clinics and two outpatient detox clinics that serve Meridian's patients that are in need of these services.
+She moved to Gainesville and started her career with Meridian in 1993, working on the Detox unit.
+She has advanced through several positions at Meridian, beginning with overseeing the Detox unit in 2002, to her current role of Vice President with Medication-Assisted Treatment programs.
+Sara has been instrumental in developing and implementing four medication-assisted treatment clinics and two outpatient detox clinics that serve Meridian's patients in need of these services.
 Sara is also an active member of AATOD (American Association for the Treatment of Opioid Dependence), FATOD (Florida Association for the Treatment of Opioid Dependence) and NAMA recovery (National Alliance of Methadone Advocates).

 Vice President, Facilities

-Tom has been in the health care field for 16 years with new construction and renovation experience.
-Tom is a results-oriented person, whose drive and sense of urgency are tempered and disciplined by his strong concern for accuracy and quality of the details of any work for which he is responsible.
+Tom has served in the health care field for over 16 years with new construction and renovation experience.
+Tom is a results-oriented person.
+His drive and sense of urgency are tempered and disciplined by his strong concern for accuracy and quality of details of any work he is responsible for.

-Vice President of Acute Care Services/ Director of Nursing
+Vice President, Acute Care Services/ Director of Nursing

-Linda joined Meridian in 2011 as a psychiatric nurse practitioner and took on the role of Director of Nursing in 2015, winning the “I Am Meridian” Award for Excellence in the same year.
-Prior to starting at Meridian, Skalsky was a psychiatric nurse practitioner at Archways Behavioral Health, in Fort Lauderdale, and has 20 years experience in the field.
+Linda joined Meridian in 2011 as a psychiatric nurse practitioner.
+She took on the role of Director of Nursing in 2015, winning the “I Am Meridian” Award for Excellence in the same year.
+Before starting at Meridian, Skalsky was a psychiatric nurse practitioner at Archways Behavioral Health in Fort Lauderdale and has 20 years of experience.
 Linda received both the Bachelor- and Master of Science degrees in Nursing from Florida International University.
-She’s currently a Doctoral candidate in Nursing at University of North Florida.
+She’s currently a doctoral candidate in Nursing at the University of North Florida.